Today I'm reminding myself to make time to enjoy one of my winter hobbies: journaling!

 - Write a diary from the perspective of Snow White's stepmother, or Cinderella's stepsister, if you like fairy tales.

 If you enjoy writing, make time for yourself to write in your journal as often as you feel like it.
 Treat that time as sacred, and make it known to family members how important it is to you to have that fifteen to twenty minutes to yourself uninterrupted.
 Turn off your phone, log out of Facebook, and turn off the TV.
+Go in a room and shut the door if possible (that only seems to enrage my cat more though, causing even more noise and distraction!)

 You might have to actually remove yourself from the house once a week to a coffee shop to get your writing time in, if you can arrange your absence.